-A site alternatives analysis is not required because the proposal conforms to 'B' as it would be located on a public facility (City light pole).
+A site alternatives analysis is not required because the proposal conforms to 'B' as it would be located on a quasi-public facility (utility pole with power lines and City light).
 Nonetheless, the applicant has submitted an analysis which is attached to this report (Attachment E).